Humidifier Costs, Care, Maintenance, Problems and Trouble-Shooting

 1. Empty and take it apart

 Unplug and turn off your humidifier.
 Empty any water out.
-Take everything apart.
+Take everything apart (that should be taken apart of course).
 You'll usually end up with the top separate from the base, wicks out, wick covers off, wick springs out.
 Those parts vary depending on the model you own.

 The parts that produce the mist will usually be housed in the top or the base.
 You don't need to take apart or access that area.
 That part of your humidifier should never be cleaned by submerging under water, so stick to wiping it down with your cleaning solution, not soaking, to avoid water getting in to the electronics during cleaning.